 Soriano is situated on an offshoot of Mount Cimino, the top of which is still covered by thick woods, a feature which was common to the whole region when the Romans first ventured there: The Ciminian forest was, in those days, more frightful and impassable than the German forests were recently found to be; not a single trader had, up to that time, ventured through it.
 (Livy - History of Rome - Book IX; translation by Rev. Canon Roberts).

 Soriano has a commanding position over the Tiber River valley.
 The view reaches Mount Soratte and Civita Castellana to the south and Orte to the north.
 Archaeologists believe medieval Soriano was built on the site of Surrina vetus, an Etruscan town which was destroyed by the Romans.
 It acquired importance in the XIIIth century when the popes used to live at nearby Viterbo.
-In 1278 Pope Nicholas III accused the Guastapane, the family ruling Soriano, of heresy and assigned the town to his brother Orso Orsini (It. orso = bear).
+In 1278 Pope Nicholas III accused the Guastapane, the family ruling Soriano, of heresy and assigned the town to his nephew Orso Orsini (It. orso = bear).
 For the benefits the pope gave to members of his family, Dante put him in Hell and made him say:

 Sappi ch'i' fui vestito del gran manto;